the Winnipeg Santa Claus Parade History

 From 1966 to 1975 the Winnipeg Firefighters worked very closely with volunteers from schools around Winnipeg to successfully carry on the Parade tradition.

 In 1975 the Winnipeg Jaycees, now JCI Winnipeg, were asked to continue the community tradition and the organization took over the stewardship of the Winnipeg Santa Claus Parade exclusively until 2004.

 In 1987 the JCI Winnipeg and the Winnipeg Santa Claus Parade began its relationship with the Christmas Cheer Board collecting donations and non-perishable food items along the Parade route.

 In November 1998, the City of Winnipeg hosted the Grey Cup.
 Manitoba Hydro worked with event organizers to bring a Grey Cup parade to downtown Winnipeg.
 Because of its success, Manitoba Hydro continued to sponsor an annual night-time parade in downtown Winnipeg.
 This event continued from 1999 to 2005 and was called the Power Smart Festival of Lights Parade.

 When the Grey Cup returned in 2006, JCI Winnipeg, the City of Winnipeg and Manitoba Hydro joined forces, rolling their individual events into one large and very successful Winnipeg Santa Claus Parade.

 The next year, in 2007, JCI Winnipeg and Manitoba Hydro agreed to a joint-title sponsorship to hold the Power Smart / JCI Winnipeg Santa Claus Parade.
 The Santa Claus Parade then became a night-time, lit parade.

-The tradition continues with the 2013 Winnipeg Santa Claus Parade.
+The tradition continues every year with the Winnipeg Santa Claus Parade.

 Contact The Winnipeg Santa Claus Parade via EMAIL